Skip to main content

 As more individuals and organizations around the world become dependent on technology for their day-to-day operations, cybercrime has also become more common, from identity theft and phishing schemes to computer viruses and data breaches.

-The National Council on Identity Theft and Protection reported that as of 2021, 33% of Americans had their identity compromised, with an identity theft occurring every 22 seconds.
-The frequency of such attacks is only expected to increase.
+The National Council on Identity Theft and Protection reported that as of 2023, 33% of Americans had faced some form of identity theft in their lives, with a new case occurring every 22 seconds.
+And the frequency of such attacks is only expected to increase.

 It’s no surprise, then, that cybersecurity jobs are also on the rise to protect against these threats.
-The need for skilled workers in the field is so high that the nonprofit Information System Audit and Control Association's (ISACA) March 2022 press release noted a sharp increase in hiring and retention difficulties within cybersecurity due to demand.
+The need for skilled workers in the field is so high that the nonprofit Information System Audit and Control Association's (ISACA) 2022 report noted a sharp increase in hiring and retention difficulties within cybersecurity due to demand.

 Consider Your Cybersecurity Career Interests